SteelCompendium/data-gen/Rules/Draw Steel Rules - Linked.md

 ##### SLAMMING INTO OBJECTS

-When you force move a creature into a stationary object that is their size or larger and the object doesn’t break (see below), the movement ends and the creature takes 1 damage for each square remaining in their forced movement.
+When you force move a creature into a stationary object that is their size or larger and the object doesn’t break (see below), the movement ends and the creature takes 1 damage for each square remaining in their [[Forced Movement|forced movement]].

 If you force move a creature downward into an object that doesn’t break (including the ground), they also take falling damage.

 ##### HURLING THROUGH OBJECTS

-When you move a creature into a mundane object, the object can break depending on how many squares of forced movement remain:
+When you move a creature into a mundane object, the object can break depending on how many squares of [[Forced Movement|forced movement]] remain:

-- It costs 1 remaining square of forced movement to destroy 1 square of glass.
+- It costs 1 remaining square of [[Forced Movement|forced movement]] to destroy 1 square of glass.
 The creature moved takes 1 damage.
-- It costs 3 remaining squares of forced movement to destroy 1 square of wood.
+- It costs 3 remaining squares of [[Forced Movement|forced movement]] to destroy 1 square of wood.
 The creature moved takes 3 damage.
-- It costs 6 remaining squares of forced movement to destroy 1 square of stone.
+- It costs 6 remaining squares of [[Forced Movement|forced movement]] to destroy 1 square of stone.
 The creature moved takes 6 damage.
-- It costs 9 remaining squares of forced movement to destroy 1 square of metal.
+- It costs 9 remaining squares of [[Forced Movement|forced movement]] to destroy 1 square of metal.
 The creature moved takes 9 damage.

-If any forced movement remains after the object is destroyed, you can continue to move the creature who destroyed the object.
+If any [[Forced Movement|forced movement]] remains after the object is destroyed, you can continue to move the creature who destroyed the object.

 ##### FORCED INTO A FALL

-If you can’t fly and are force moved across an open space that would cause you to fall, such as being pushed over the edge of a cliff, you continue moving the total distance you were moved first.
+If you can’t [[Fly|fly]] and are force moved across an open space that would cause you to fall, such as being pushed over the edge of a cliff, you continue moving the total distance you were moved first.
 If you are still in a position to fall when your move ends, you fall.

 ##### FOR THE DIRECTOR: USE TACTICAL MAPS

 > This is a tactical game.
-To get the most out of the rules for movement, difficult terrain, and falling, you should use encounter maps with interesting environmental features.
+To get the most out of the rules for movement, [[Difficult Terrain|difficult terrain]], and falling, you should use encounter maps with interesting environmental features.
 You might have ledges, pits of acid, walls of fire, mechanical traps, columns, giant webs, magical hazards, and the like for creatures to be thrown into, thrown off of, or thrown through.
 You’ll want most of your battles to take place in environments with plenty of space to move around, avoiding a lot of long corridors that are 1 square wide.

 ##### STABILITY

-Each creature has a stability that allows them to resist forced movement.
+Each creature has a stability that allows them to resist [[Forced Movement|forced movement]].
 When a creature is forced moved, they can reduce the movement up to a number of squares equal to their stability.
 Heroes start with a stability of 0 that can be increased through kit and ancestry options.

 ### MANEUVERS